GPflow/GPflow/README.md

 Please use gihub issues to start discussion on the use of GPflow.
 Tagging enquiries `discussion` helps us distinguish them from bugs.

 # Contributing
 All constuctive input is gratefully received.
-For more, see the [notes for contributors](contributing.md).
+For more information, see the [notes for contributors](contributing.md).

 # Citing GPflow